JhiNResH/Christmastree/README.md

 # Christmastree
-Practicing turtle and randint to nake a simple Christmas card
+Practicing turtle and randint to make a simple Christmas card